AlexChesser/tech-interview-prep-course/lessons/week-09.md

 1. Again, consider the "where and how" aroud the work you want to do.
 2. Explore the world of "Manager Readmes"
+3. Consider the value of creating a "coworker readme"
-3. Consider the value of "coding retreat" career breaks
+4. Consider the value of "coding retreat" career breaks
-4. Be aware of the high level strategies for a system design interview
+5. Be aware of the high level strategies for a system design interview

 ## Lesson plan